Lanayx/FsUnit.Light/README.md

 # FsUnit.Light
-Minimalistic version of [FsUnitTyped](https://fsprojects.github.io/FsUnit/FsUnitTyped.html) for xUnit, NUnit ans MsTest.
+Minimalistic version of [FsUnitTyped](https://fsprojects.github.io/FsUnit/FsUnitTyped.html) for xUnit, NUnit ans MSTest.

 It provides zero-cost abstraction over native assertions with no dependency on `FsUnit`.
 You can find some other considerations [in the initial issue](https://github.com/fsprojects/FsUnit/issues/304).